jgilbert42/CarND-Path-Planning-Project/README.md

 pass, the speed of the blocking car is matched until a passing lane becomes available.

-The behavior planning uses the predictions to decide to change lanes or slow down.
+The behavior planning uses the predictions to decide to change lanes or slow down depending available lane space.
 Finally, the trajectory is generated using a spline created from the end of the previous path and waypoints 30, 60, and 90 meters along the map route.

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program